Violation ExplanationOfficial Report Wording, Item #11

 PUBLIC HEALTH REASON

-1. Sick food workers suffering from an illness that can be transmitted through food must be restricted from handling food, clean equipment and utensils.
-Workers with gastrointestinal illnesses such as diarrhea, fever, vomiting, or with bad colds accompanied by heavy nasal discharge, persistent coughing or sneezing can transmit the disease-causing agent they have into the foods they are handling and on to the individuals that consume the food product.
+1. Food service workers suffering from an illness that can be transmitted through food must be excluded or restricted from handling food, clean equipment and utensils.
+Workers with gastrointestinal illnesses such as diarrhea, vomiting, and/or fever with sore throat, can transmit disease-causing microorganisms they are carrying into the foods they are handling, then on to the individuals that consume the food product.
+Employees of food service establishments that become ill are required to inform management of their illness.
+The establishment’s management must exclude employees from work that are experiencing diarrhea, vomiting, and/or fever with sore throat.
+Sick employees should remain off work 24-48 hours after they are symptom free.

-2. Cuts or burns on a food workers hands are a direct threat for introducing disease-causing bacteria, such as Staphylococcus aureus into food.
-A water-tight barrier is required to cover cuts and burns on worker's hands and wrists.
-Cuts or burns on the arms are less of a concern when usual food preparation practices are employed, therefore, no barrier is required.
-However, if the food preparation practices involve contact of the exposed portions of the arms with food, a barrier equivalent to that required for the hands and wrist would be necessary.
+2. Open cuts and burns on a food service workers hands can be a direct source of introducing Staphylococcus aureus into food.
+A double barrier is required to cover cuts and burns on food service workers’ hands and wrists.
 Bandages worn over cuts and burns are not considered adequate covers.
-Bandages must be covered with a water tight barrier to prevent leakage from the cut or burn through the bandage into the food.
+Bandages must be covered with a water tight barrier such as a food handler’s glove or finger cot, to prevent leakage from the cut or burn through the bandage and into the food.
+Cuts or burns on the arms are less of a concern when usual food preparation practices are employed, therefore a single barrier is allowed.
+However, if the food preparation practices involve contact of the exposed portions of the arms with food, a barrier equivalent to that required for the hands and wrists would be necessary.

 Previous Item: 10 Next Item: 12